 If you’re really lucky, you get one of those entire maps where you’re crazy, like in BioShock 2 or Velvet Assassin.1

 Heads, HUDs, and types of action

 Video games have been trying to push character and game state information into the 3d environment for a while.
-Dead Space and Ghostbusters both replace classic interface elements with animations on your character.[3.
-Arguably, World of Warcraft does this with its various floating punctuation marks.
-I think that's an in-between case, myself.
-I'd love to see an MMO push character-mind stuff into the environment, though.]
-The reduced screen clutter is supposed to immerse you more in our friend the environment.
+Dead Space and Ghostbusters both replace classic interface elements with animations on your character.2 The reduced screen clutter is supposed to immerse you more in our friend the environment.

 And the environment in Dead Space was an impressively rendered rehash of other games, kinda like every half-decent remake of Aliens.
 Focusing on it more didn’t really do anything for me.

 Splinter Cell, though, is taking one of my own personal demons (quest text) and marrying it to one of my personal fascinations (the dungeon, or, if you must, the level).
 Your environment doesn’t just tell you what you have to do… the tooltips for climbing and sneaking and peaking and all are projected into the environment, too.

 In other words, the game takes a somewhat new approach to two things: